Antigua and Barbuda–Mexico relations: History

 The non-resident ambassador of Antigua and Barbuda, Gail Christian, with the President of Mexico Enrique Peña Nieto in Mexico City, June 2015.

 Antigua and Barbuda and Mexico established diplomatic relations on 14 September 1984.
 Since the establishment of diplomatic relations, relations between both nations have taken place primarily in multilateral forums.
 In 2004, Antiguan Prime Minister Baldwin Spencer attended the European Union-Latin American and Caribbean Summit in Guadalajara, Mexico.
 In February 2010, Antiguan Prime Minister Baldwin Spencer returned to Mexico to attend the Mexico-Caribbean Community (CARICOM) summit in Cancún.

 In 2014, the Mexican government donated US$5 million to construct affordable homes in Antigua and Barbuda.
 In May 2016, Antiguan Prime Minister Gaston Browne attended the United Nations Economic Commission for Latin America and the Caribbean held in Mexico City.
 In 2017, Mexico opened an honorary consulate in St. John's.

 In January 2021, the Mexican government donated two mechanical ventilators made in Mexico to Antigua and Barbuda in order to aid the fight against COVID-19.
-Operators and technicians from Antigua and Barbuda were trained by Mexican specialists on how to operate the two machines.
+Operators and technicians from Antigua and Barbuda were trained by Mexican specialists on how to operate the machines.

 In 2024, both nations celebrated 40 years of diplomatic relations.